 Procurement is an integral part of ensuring availability and access to essential medicines, with due consideration for quality, proper quantification, and appropriate pricing.
 The World Health Organization stipulated the core procurement principles to include; procure the most cost-effective medicines, in the right quantities, with requisite quality and quantity, from reliable suppliers, with assured timely delivery at minimal costs1-4.
-The procurement process requires management and organizational skillsets to be fully optimized and result-oriented.
+The procurement process requires management and organizational skill sets to be fully optimized and result-oriented.
 They include inventory management, transportation, logistic management, information, and communication technology, human resource management, time management, cost, and operations management.
 These should represent the best and standardized practice to be truly effective and efficient5-10.

-Access to quality medicines is a perennial issue of concern in low- and middle-income countries (LMIC), where the public health Infrastructure is yet to achieve optimal functionality in human capacity coupled with limited financial resources for the supply and provision of essential medicines^{2,11-12}.
+Access to quality medicines is a perennial issue of concern in low- and middle-income countries (LMIC), where the public health Infrastructure is yet to achieve optimal functionality in human capacity coupled with limited financial resources for the supply and provision of essential medicines2,11-12.
 This creates a window of opportunity for community pharmacies to provide services to bridge this resource gap prevalent in publicly managed health institutions.
 Unfortunately, in LMICs, community pharmacists (CPs) are also constrained in this respect, hence the imperative for resource prioritization and efficient decision-making when it comes to medicine procurement.
-World Health Organizationenumerated key attributes of a functional procurement system, namely; procuring at the lowest purchase price, timely delivery, proper quantification & product range, appropriate payment planning, and ethical, professional & mutually beneficial buyer-seller relationship^{2,4}.
-In developing countries, most patients obtain their prescribed medications from retail pharmacies and this is done essentially as an out-of-pocket expenditure.
-Thus, leaves the final cost to the patient to prices fixed by the retailer which oftentimes is a reflection of how the products are sourced.
-However, most studies have been focused on procurement challenges from the perspective of public health institutions and procurement agencies, with little done on community pharmacy in developing countries^{7-8,11-} 12.To the best of our knowledge, there is little or no study on how procurement decisions are evaluated in community pharmacies in LMICs, thus leaving this gap in research.
-Therefore, this study explored using quantitative research techniques, the determinants informing buying decisions by community pharmacistsin Southwest Nigeria.
-Community Pharmacists (CPs) are frontline healthcare personnel at the primary healthcare level^{13,14}.
+World Health Organization enumerated key attributes of a functional procurement system, namely; procuring at the lowest purchase price, timely delivery, proper quantification and product range, appropriate payment planning, and ethical, professional, and mutually beneficial buyerseller relationship.
+In developing countries, most patients obtain their prescribed medications from retail pharmacies and this is done essentially as an out-ofpocket expenditure.
+Thus, this leaves the final cost to the patient to prices fixed by the retailer which oftentimes is a reflection of how the products are sourced.
+However, most studies have been focused on procurement challenges7-8 from the perspective of public health institutions and procurement agencies, with little done on community pharmacy in developing countries11-12.
+To the best of our knowledge, there is little or no study on how procurement decisions are evaluated in community pharmacies in LMICs, thus leaving this gap in research.
+Therefore, this study explored using quantitative research techniques, the determinants informing buying decisions by community pharmacists in Southwest Nigeria.
+Community Pharmacists (CPs) are frontline healthcare personnel at the primary healthcare level.
 They are expected to ensure safe, accessible, and affordable medicines.
-Most studies on procurement decision-making are often focused on hospital settings.
-Hence, there is the need to investigate the utilization and rating of these parameters among community pharmacists (CPS).
+Most studies on procurement decisionmaking are often focused on hospital settings.
+Hence, there is the need to investigate the utilization and rating of these parameters among CPs.
 Despite the chaotic nature of drug supply in Nigeria, three major supply channels exist; Pharmaceutical companies (PC), Wholesalers (LW), and Open drug market (OM), for meeting the needs of CPs.
 There are over 200 registered local and international pharmaceutical companies and/or their representative in Nigeria.
-The drug distribution network which serves as the source of medicine supply to CPs includes Wholesalers who oftentimes bridges between CPs and pharmaceutical companies, and the chaotic open market which is often questioned for quality and standards^{15-16,17-18}.
-The main objective of the study was touse Henry Garrett's scoring method and multinomial logistic regression to evaluate the dominant factors influencing Community Pharmacists' decision to procure from supply channels in South Western, Nigeria.
-Therefore, to provide a scoring template for evaluating buying decision metrics.
-The validity of the decision factors and Preference decisions were tested using statistical measures such as Friedman's ANOVA test, Kendall W, and Bonferroni test.
-Finally, the Multinomial logistic regression technique (MNL) was used to evaluate the implicit relationships and interaction effects between the preference decisions by community pharmacists and the factors.
-Henry Garrett's ranking method was used to measure the mean rank score of each determinant.
-The study employed the use of the Henry Garrett Ranking Method as a prioritization technique to rank the various normative buying decision determinants among community pharmacists^{19,20}.
-Henry Garrett Ranking method is widely used in social and management sciences to quantitatively measure the perception of respondents by applying a quantitative weighting and rating scale21-25.
+The drug distribution network which serves as the source of medicine supply to CPs includes Wholesalers who oftentimes bridges between CPs and pharmaceutical companies, and the chaotic open market which is often questioned for quality and standards.
+The main objective of the study was to use Henry Garrett's scoring method and multinomial logistic regression to evaluate the dominant factors influencing Community Pharmacists' decision to procure from supply channels in South Western, Nigeria.
+Henry Garrett Ranking method is widely used in social and management sciences to quantitatively measure the perception of respondents by applying a quantitative weighting and rating scale

-MATERIALS AND METHODS
+METHODS